 |Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 Jurisdiction is a court's power to decide certain types of cases.
 Jurisdiction should not be confused with other important matters to consider before filing for divorce like residency and venue.
-Residency refers to how long someone has to live in a state before they can file for divorce there.
-Similarly, venue refers to the length of time you must live in a county before filing for divorce there.
+Divorce Residency refers to how long you must live in a state before filing for divorce there.
+The Venue is the geographical location where you need to file your case; in divorce this is almost always the county where you or your spouse currently reside (your state may require a minimum amount of time you must reside in the county before filing).

 The table below shows which court has jurisdiction over divorce cases in each state.
 As the table shows, in the vast majority of states, jurisdiction over divorce cases is vested in either the Circuit, Superior or District Court system in that county so that's the courthouse where you'll be filing your case.
 In New York, the county Supreme Courts have jurisdiction over divorce cases, and in Ohio and Pennsylvania, divorces cases are heard in the Common Pleas court.
 In Mississippi, divorce cases are handled in Chancery court.
 Depending on the county, your Tennessee divorce case may be heard in Chancery Court as well, although many Tennessee judges hear divorce cases in Circuit Court and sometimes even in General Sessions Court.

 Almost everywhere in the U.S., divorces are filed at the Court Clerk's office.
 The Court Clerk collects the Filing Fee and the divorce paperwork on behalf of the Court, and forwards your file to the judge assigned to your case.
 Note that New York are filed at the County Clerk's office, and Pennsylvania divorces are filed at the Prothonotary's office.